samsilborydoxo/k8_test/README.md

 ./k8_test.sh --local

-Cluster testing (requires working kubectl) ./k8_test.sh --cluster
+Cluster testing (requires working kubectl):

+./k8_test.sh --cluster

 There are also a host of other features such as email support, and ssh support.
 See --help for more info.